 Love minty fresh breath?
 If you swig mouthwash throughout the day, you may set yourself up for a sore mouth.
 That's because some products have acids that make already-sensitive teeth worse.
-The solution: Ask your dentist about neutral fluoride rinses or those that lower sensitivity, and what ingredients to avoid.
+The solution: Limit rinsing to once or twice a day.
+If you're still sensitive, ask your dentist about neutral fluoride rinses or those that lower sensitivity, and what ingredients to avoid.

 Eating Acidic Foods

 Can't get enough tomatoes, citrus, fruit juices, and other goodies that make your mouth water?
 Your teeth can.
 Enjoy too many acid-rich foods and drinks and you could erode the outer covering of your teeth, called enamel, and expose the tender layer beneath, called dentin.
 Don't want to give up these tart favorites?
 Cut the acid with a piece of cheese or glass of milk after eating.

 Tooth Whiteners and Some Toothpastes

 Just about everyone wants a brighter smile, but tooth whiteners and toothpastes with peroxide-based bleaching solutions can cause sensitive teeth.
 The feeling is often goes away once you stop using the product, though.
 Want the best option for you?
 Talk to your dentist.

 The roots of your teeth have thousands of tiny tubes that carry feeling (hot, cold, sweet) to a nerve center known as the pulp.
 Usually the roots are covered by gum tissue.
 But if you have periodontal disease, that layer can pull away from teeth, exposing the ultra-sensitive root.
 Receding gums need a dentist's help, so talk to yours.